On the affine Springer fibers inside the invariant center of the small quantum group: Spectral curves and the parabolic Hitchin fibration

 \end{conjecture}

 \begin{proposition} The conjecture \ref{conj:perverseconjecture} is true for $G = SL_2$. \end{proposition}

 \begin{proof} In this case, the two vector spaces are equal to $\C^3$, hence we just need to check that the gradings agree.
 The affine Springer fiber $\Fl^{\gamma}_\bI$ can be identified with an infinite chains of $\mathbb P^1$, and the lattice action is obtained by translation by $2$ (\cite{Yun2}).
 Hence the quotient $X_0 = \Fl^{\gamma}_\bI/\Lambda$ is isomorphic to an elliptic curve with a singularity of type $I_2$ (i.e two $\mathbb P^1$ glued transversally twice).
 By the discussion before, this curve also appears as a spectral curve inside a cotangent bundle of $\mathbb P^1$, hence its compactified Jacobian is a Hitchin fiber inside the corresponding Hitchin fibration.
 Since $X_0$ has arithmetic genus $1$, it is isomorphic to its own compactified Jacobian.
 It follows by versality of the Hitchin map in this case that the restriction of this fibration to a generic line is simply a smoothing of $X_0$, say $f : X \to L = \C$.
 Let $L^* = L \backslash \{0\}$.
 By the decomposition theorem, we have where $\mathscr L$ is the rank $2$ local system on $L^*$ given by the matrix $ $.
 The pure part is given by $\underline{\C}_L \oplus \underline{\C}_L[-2] \oplus \underline{\C}_0[-2]$.
-The perverse degree are $-2,0,2$.
-Up to renormalisation, we obtained the same bigrading as the diagonal coinvariants in this case. \end{proof}
+The perverse degrees are $-2,0,2$.
+Up to renormalisation, †his agrees with the diagonal coinvariants. \end{proof}